 (b) that the seriousness and urgency of the situation require a strip search to be done.

-[Section 27 amended by No. 39 of 2015 s.
+[Section 27 amended: No. 39 of 2015 s.
 15.]

 28A.
 Order to provide access to data

 (1) For the purpose of seizing a record or data, or exercising a power under a covert search warrant, an officer may order a person to provide any information or assistance that is reasonable and necessary to enable the officer to seize the record or data or exercise the power.